Creating a strong organization

 by combining the capabilities of diverse individuals

-The SoftBank Group strives to create opportunities and build an environment in which all employees, regardless of age, gender, nationality or disability, can demonstrate their individuality and capabilities.
+SoftBank Corp. strives to create opportunities and build an environment in which all employees, regardless of age, gender, nationality or disability, can demonstrate their individuality and capabilities.
 Promotions are given based on fair evaluation of responsibilities, performance and capabilities.

 Hiring people with special needs

-At the SoftBank Group we want each employee to utilize their respective abilities to play an active role in the company.
-As a general principle, SoftBank applies the same criteria in the employment of people with special needs as to the employment of those without, and while consideration is given to an employee's disability, once employed, scope of work, promotion, and evaluation standards are identical to those of non-disabled employees.
+At SoftBank Corp., we want each employee to utilize their respective abilities to play an active role in the company.
+As a general principle, SoftBank applies the same criteria in the employment of people with special needs as non-disabled persons, and while consideration is given to an employee’s disability, once employed, scope of work, promotion, and evaluation standards are identical to those of non-disabled employees.
 Through year-round recruitment activities, the company is continually working to further improve its rate of employment of people with special needs.